Siddhartha-1234/Birth-Day-Greet/README.md

-# Birth-Day-Greet
+# BirthDay Wishing App

-A Android App for bithday greeting
+A BirthDay Wishing app for b'day guys
+## Run

+Please run in Android Studio only

+  ## Environment

+Can only run on phone above android 10.0